Thermodynamic activity

 The difference between activity and other measures of concentration arises because the interactions between different types of molecules in non-ideal gases or solutions are different from interactions between the same types of molecules.
 The activity of an ion is particularly influenced by its surroundings.

-Activities should be used to define equilibrium constants but, in practice, concentrations are often used instead.
+Equilibrium constants should be defined by activities but, in practice, are often defined by concentrations instead.
 The same is often true of equations for reaction rates.
 However, there are circumstances where the activity and the concentration are significantly different and, as such, it is not valid to approximate with concentrations where activities are required.
 Two examples serve to illustrate this point: